Gunfight at the O.K. Corral: Earps versus Cowboys

 James, Virgil, and Wyatt Earp, together with their wives, arrived in Tombstone on December 1, 1879, during the early period of rapid growth associated with mining, when there were only a few hundred residents.
 Virgil was appointed Deputy U.S. Marshal shortly before he arrived in town.
 In the summer of 1880, Morgan and Warren Earp also moved to Tombstone.
 Wyatt arrived hoping he could leave "lawing" behind.
 He bought a stagecoach, only to find the business was already very competitive.
 The Earps invested together in several mining claims and water rights.
-The Earps were Republicans and Northerners who had never worked as cowmen or ranchers.
+The Earps were Republicans who had never worked as cowmen or ranchers.

 The Earps quickly came into conflict with Frank and Tom McLaury, Billy and Ike Clanton, Johnny Ringo, and William "Curly Bill" Brocius, among others.
 They were part of a large, loose association of cattle smugglers and horse thieves known as the Cowboys, outlaws who had been implicated in various crimes.
 Ike Clanton was prone to drinking heavily and threatened the Earp brothers numerous times.

 Tombstone resident George Parson wrote in his diary, "A Cowboy is a rustler at times, and a rustler is a synonym for desperado—bandit, outlaw, and horse thief."
 The San Francisco Examiner wrote in an editorial, "Cowboys [are] the most reckless class of outlaws in that wild country ... infinitely worse than the ordinary robber."
 During the 1880s in Cochise County, it was an insult to call a legitimate cattleman a "Cowboy".
 The Cowboys teamed up for various crimes and came to each other's aid.
 Virgil thought that some of the Cowboys had met at Charleston and taken "an oath over blood drawn from the arm of Johnny Ringo, the leader, that they would kill us."